apalache-mc/apalache/README.md

 &nbsp;&nbsp;&nbsp;
 __unstable__: [![Build Status](https://travis-ci.org/konnov/apalache.svg?branch=unstable)](https://travis-ci.org/konnov/apalache)

-To get an intuition about how APALACHE is working, check our [paper at OOPSLA19](https://forsyte.at/wp-content/uploads/kkt-oopsla19.pdf).
+To read an academic paper about the theory behind APALACHE, check our [paper at OOPSLA19](https://forsyte.at/wp-content/uploads/kkt-oopsla19.pdf).

 The current version of the tool is neither parameterized, nor it is using abstractions.
 As a first step, we are working on a symbolic bounded model checker that runs under the same assumptions as TLC.
 To see the list of supported TLA+ constructs, check the [supported features page](docs/features.md).
 Our tool runs simple type inference, in order to encode TLA+ expressions in [Microsoft Z3](https://github.com/Z3Prover/z3).
 Check the note on [type inference and annotations](docs/types-and-annotations.md) to get an idea of the supported TLA+ expressions and hints provided by the user.

 Related reports and publications can be found at the [apalache page](http://forsyte.at/research/apalache/).